Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 Use micellar water or toner: Cleansing waters, such as Bioderma's, are another way to wash your face and can be used after cream cleanser to get rid of any lingering residue.
 (They don't require rinsing, although I do because I don't want the PEG-6 sitting on my skin.)
 Alternatively, you can do a final pass with toner—just check that you're not picking up any actual dirt with the cotton pad.
 If you are, it's a sign that you need to go back and wash your face more thoroughly.
 Don't rely on toner to do the job of cleansing.

-Use a cleansing gadget: Cream cleaners, because they're non-abrasive, are a good choice to use with the Clarisonic.
+Use a cleansing gadget: Cream cleansers, because they're non-abrasive, are a good choice to use with the Clarisonic.
 The buffing movements of the brush can also up their effectiveness (although I prefer the gentler Foreo Luna, which doesn't have the risk of creating micro-tears in the skin).
 Either way, I'd still follow up with micellar water or toner, to be on the safe side.

-Do you like cream cleansers?
+Do you use cream cleansers?